oneapi-src/oneTBB/Bazel.md

 ### Bzlmod

-If you are using Bzlmod you can fetch oneTBB using [the Bazel Central Registry](https://registry.bazel.build/).
+If you use Bzlmod, you can fetch oneTBB with the [Bazel Central Registry](https://registry.bazel.build/).

 Add to your `MODULE.bazel` file: